Sohanpatro/Adversarial_Samples/README.md

 After you clone this repository: `git clone https://github.com/Sohanpatro/Adversarial_Samples`

-, just dump all these files in the repo.
+Just dump all these files in the repo.
 They've been added in .gitignore, so adding them to the repo will not be pushed anytime.